Skip to main content

 Resolve simple conflicts manually

-Simple merge conflicts are conflicts where you can either choose the branch version or the origin version of the change.
+Simple merge conflicts are conflicts where you can either choose the source branch version or the target branch version of the change.

-If a conflict requires you to combine the changes from the branch with those from the origin, you can do this in the next step.
+If a conflict requires you to combine the changes from the source branch with those from the target branch, you can do this in the next step.

 To resolve a simple conflict: